kubernetes/cloud-provider-openstack/docs/cinder-csi-plugin/features.md

 ## Dynamic Provisioning

-Dynamic Provisoning uses persistence volume claim (PVC) to request the Kuberenetes to create the Cinder volume on behalf of user and consumes the volume from inside container.
+Dynamic Provisioning uses persistence volume claim (PVC) to request the Kubernetes to create the Cinder volume on behalf of user and consumes the volume from inside container.

 For usage, refer [sample app](./examples.md#dynamic-volume-provisioning)